Installation Instructions

 This step is optional, but recommended.

-This will make it so that ~/Vassal/current points to the installed version of VASSAL.
+This will make it so that ~/Vassal/current points to the installed version of Vassal.
 Should you later want to use a different version, then download the tar-ball and unpack as detailed in 3 above.
 Then, remove the old link and make a new one from the new installation.
 Say you got 3.7.20, then do

 $ cd ~/Vassal